Eluinhost/TeamspeakAuth/README.md

 nginx:

 You want to set up something similar to this, routing through the app.php file.
 Make sure the root is the /web folder.
-(This is from my own configuration of a Symfony application, you will need to bend it to your will)
+(This is from my own configuration using FastCGI, your configuration may require something different)

     server {
         server_name auth.publicuhc.com www.auth.publicuhc.com;